dotnet/msbuild/documentation/wiki/MSBuild-Tips-&-Tricks.md

 ## Using quotes in MSBuild properties
 There are times when MSBuild needs to be invoked with property arguments using the `/p:propertyName=propertyValue` syntax.
 However, the behavior of this command can vary depending on the application used to run MSBuild (PowerShell, PowerShell Core, Command Prompt).

-When the property value contains quotes (`"`), it may be handled differently depending on the application.
+When the property value contains quotes (`"`), it may be handled differently depending on the interpreting shell.

 Let's explore the ways to pass property values that contain special symbols like `"`: